jrkhasky-code/fruto/README.md

 # fruto
  !IMPORTANT!
-This was not made by me! all credits go to my friend *REDACTED FOR PRIVACY* who wrote all of this. i just posted it! password to play game is 1234
+This was not made by me! all credits go to my friend *REDACTED FOR PRIVACY* who wrote all of this. i just posted it!
+Also you need python 3.14.2 to run this. password to play game is 1234
  *Controls:*
  Type feed, to feed your Fruto.